Computing with the Community

 Community Collaborative Boards

 Community Collaborative Boards in research provide a way for academicians and community members to collaborate equitably in research and scientifically rigorous evaluation.
-To learn about examples in Psychiatry or how to successfully develop such processes, please contact OMHP.
+To learn about examples or how to successfully develop such processes, please contact the Center for Community Health and Prevention.

 Many community partners have taught us how to build equitable partnerships in mental health, as highlighted in this brief video: